jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

     (i) an express statement on the form on which the withdrawal is made that the party intends to lodge another bulk nomination schedule; or
     (ii) another bulk nomination schedule in accordance with section 146D.
-(2) While a notification of a party’s intention under section 146B remains in force for the purposes of a general election,— (a) no Returning Officer may accept a nomination made under section 143 in respect of a candidate for that political party; and
+(2) While a notification of a party’s intention under section 146B remains in force for the purposes of a general election,— (a) the Electoral Commission may not accept a nomination made under section 143 in respect of a candidate for that political party; and
-  (b) if a Returning Officer has already accepted a nomination made under section 143 in respect of a candidate for that political party, that nomination is of no effect and is to be treated as if it had been withdrawn under section 146.
+  (b) if the Electoral Commission has already accepted a nomination made under section 143 in respect of a candidate for that political party, that nomination is of no effect and is to be treated as if it had been withdrawn under section 146.

 ### 146D Bulk nomination of constituency candidates
 (1) At any general election, the secretary of a political party that is registered under Part 4 may, in accordance with this section, nominate as candidates for election for electoral districts persons who are qualified under this Act and who consent to be nominated.
 (2) The secretary of a party may nominate its candidates under this section by lodging, with the Electoral Commission, a single bulk nomination schedule on a form provided by the Electoral Commission.
 (3) A bulk nomination schedule—
-  (a) may be lodged by hand, post, or electronically; and (b) must be lodged with the Electoral Commission not later than noon on the day before nomination day.
+  (a) may be lodged by hand, post, or electronically; and (b) must be lodged with the Electoral Commission not later than noon on nomination day.
 (4) The Electoral Commission must give a written receipt for every bulk nomination schedule that the Electoral Commission accepts.

 ### 146E Bulk nomination schedule